tonytrieu-dev/standalone-approval-workflow-service/docs/design-decisions.md

 Approving an already-approved workflow returns 200.
 Approving a rejected one returns 409.

-The difference is intentional.
+This difference is intentional.
 A double-approve is almost always a network retry where the first response got lost.
-Returning success is the right call.
-But approving after a rejection is a real conflict the caller needs to know about, so it gets a 409 with the current status in the body.
+Returning success makes the operation idempotent and retry-safe.
+Approving after rejection is a true state conflict, so 409 signals the issue with the current status in the response body.

 ### Pydantic for API, Dataclass for Storage